 A Radically Different School Day

-Macros meet for half the school day, several times each week.
+Macros meet for half the school day, every day.
 Each semester, you’ll work on multiple separate challenges with increasing complexity.
 And you’ll get first-hand, up-close knowledge of various partner organizations in the community.

 Designed for Impact